 The American Heritage Dictionary defines Flashback as: “A recurring, intensely vivid mental image of a past traumatic experience.”
 Abreaction is defined as: “To release (repressed emotions) by acting out, as in words, behavior, or the imagination, the situation causing the conflict.”
 While these are both accurate technically, they are missing some detail.

-Many Coping With Flashbacks also include abreactions, best defined as a physical or emotional reenactment of repressed memory.
-On occasion, Coping With Flashbacks may be accompanied by physical manifestations such as bruising, swelling, or bleeding.
+Many flashbacks also include abreactions, best defined as a physical or emotional reenactment of repressed memory.
+On occasion, flashbacks may be accompanied by physical manifestations such as bruising, swelling, or bleeding.
 I have found this to be quite rare in my own experiences, but when this does happen, it makes dealing with the flashback particularly difficult.

 One thing that is extremely important to understand is that each individual has different levels of tolerance.
 An event that may be a mild inconvenience to one could devastate another for a lifetime.

 A Flashback can involve any combination of the six senses:

 Making things even more complex is the fact that the intensity of the flashbacks may vary.
 Generally the first recall of any event is the most intense.
 This first recall can have incredible impact and can disrupt the individual for several days or even weeks.
 Specific “triggers” can also increase the intensity of a given flashback.